wp-plugins/orbisius-cyberstore/readme.txt

 Please go to Wordpress Admin &gt; Plugins &gt; Add New Plugin &gt; Search for: Orbisius CyberStore and then press install

 = Manual Installation =
-1. Upload digishop.zip into to the `/wp-content/plugins/` directory
+1. Upload orbisius-cyberstore.zip into to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==